agileproducts/blogsource/_posts/2012-10-21-designing_a_site_mobile_first.md

 layout: posts
 title: Designing a site 'mobile first'
 tags: Mobile Design CSS
+summary: Designing the front end of a website by starting with the limitations of a small mobile screen and then enhancing up for larger screens turns out to be a simplifying and liberating experience.
 ---

 *Designing the front end of a website by starting with the limitations of a small mobile screen and then enhancing up for larger screens turns out to be a simplifying and liberating experience.*